Dr. Benjamin Lintner (PI)

 · DeAngelis, A.M., A.J.
 Broccoli, B.R.
 Lintner, and M.J.
 Niznik, 2014: Projected regional changes in the frequency distribution of daily precipitation in CMIP5 simulations.
 In preparation.

 · Langenbrunner, B., J.D.
 Neelin, B.R.
 Lintner, and B.T.
-Anderson, 2014: Regional patterns of precipitation change uncertainty among CMIP5 models using empirical mode techniques.
-In preparation.
+Anderson, 2014: Regional patterns of precipitation change uncertainty among CMIP5 models, with a focus on the midlatitude Pacific storm track.
+J. Clim. (submitted).

 · Anderson, B.T., B.R.
 Lintner, B. Langenbrunner, J.D.
 Neelin, E. Hawkins, and J. Syktus, 2014: Sensitivity of terrestrial precipitation trends to the structural evolution of sea surface temperature.
 Geophys.
 Res.
 Lett. (submitted).

 · Loikith, P.C., B.R.
 Lintner, J. Kim, H. Lee, J.D.
 Neelin, and D.E.
 Waliser, 2013: Classifying reanalysis surface temperature probability density functions (pdfs) over North America with cluster analysis.
 Geophys.
 Res.
 Lett., 40, doi:10.1002/grl.50688.
 PDF @ WILEY